NORTH COUNTY SENIOR SOFTBALL RECREATIONAL LEAGUE BY-LAWS

 2.4 Team assignments.
 Players will be assigned teams as follows:

 a.
-The league holds a semi-annual draft of all active players.
-The draft is normally held at the end of each season and assignments become effective the start of each new season.
+The league holds an annual draft of all active players.
+The draft is normally held at the end of the year and assignments become effective January of the following year.

 b.
 From time-to-time player trades may occur.
 Players may request a trade from their manager once a year.
 The manager will attempt a suitable trade, if possible.
 If a trade is found, both players and managers must agree; the BOC will then be notified.
 The BOC has final approval to ensure an equitable trade.
 If no trade can be found, the player shall remain on the current team until a trade can be found.
 Commissioners may trade NPs without manager’s approval.

-2.5 Semi-Annual Draft.
-The league holds a draft for team assignments.
-The team assignments are effective for one season (Jan-Jun or Jul-Dec).
+2.5 Annual Draft.
+The league holds an annual draft for team assignments.
+The team assignments are effective for the calendar year.
 A Draft Committee shall develop draft procedures each year, draft forms, etc. The Draft Procedures shall be approved by the managers and BOC.
-Draft Committee formation should take place in April and October each year, so that procedures can be approved and the actual draft performed in June and December each year.
+Draft Committee formation should take place around October each year, so that procedures can be approved and the actual draft performed no later than the first week of December each year.
 The Draft Committee conducts the Draft.
-Team assignments are for the following season.
+Team assignments are for the following calendar year.

 2.6 Dues.
 Teams are required to pay dues each season to the League to cover field rental fees, League insurance, and other costs incurred.